jdeath/CheckRoyalCaribbeanPrice/README.md

 - ✅ Can create a "watchlist" to check prices of items you have not purchased (thanks @jhedlund)
 - ✅ Can also watchlist **cabin prices** with just a booking URL (no login required, supports discounts)
 - ✅ Can display active sitewide promotions (flash sales, percentage-off deals) for each sailing
 - ✅ Runs on Windows, macOS, Linux, Docker, iOS, Android, and Home Assistant.
-Also a vibe-coded Android App
+Also a vibe-coded Android App and Greasemonkey script
 - ✅ Completely open source, free to use or modify.
 - ✅ Separate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, cabin prices, onboard activity schedule, MDR menus, and dress codes.
 No setup/account required!
 Runs on Windows, macOS, Linux, Docker, iOS, Android.
 Also made a vibe-coded Android App and a Web-based version.